datasci4fun/Zippy-s-calculator/README.md

 Extending the calculator
 	•	Add new operators
 	1. Append the symbol to ops in ui.go.
-	2. Implement a new case in Calculate() inside calculator.go (or write a new helper function).
+	2. Add a case in Calculate() inside calculator.go (or write a new helper).
 	•	Make it GUI-based
-Switch ui.go to use a GUI toolkit like Fyne or Gio once you’re comfortable.
+Replace the console UI with a toolkit like Fyne or Gio when you’re comfortable.
 	•	Add unit tests
 Create calculator_test.go and test each math helper with the testing package.